Saya Kamitani: H.A.T.E. (2024–present)

+Following her victory over Watanabe, Kamitani received dual title challenges from Syuri for the New Japan Pro Wrestling Strong Women's Championship and Saori Anou for the World of Stardom Championship.
+In December, Kamitani won the Tokyo Sports Pro Wrestling MVP (Most Valuable Player) award, becoming the first woman to receive the honor since its inception.
+In the build-up to the defense at Dream Queendom 2025, Anou attacked Kamitani at a press conference after exchanging heated words.
+Kamitani retaliated by attacking Anou during a Tokyo Sports interview in Anou's own car, after which Anou accused Tokyo Sports of serving as Kamitani's accomplice and refused further interviews with the outlet.
+At Dream Queendom 2025, Kamitani defeated Anou to retain her World of Stardom Championship.
+Following the match, Starlight Kid entered the ring and challenged for the World of Stardom Championship, declaring she would end the era of Kamitani.

+On February 7, 2026 at Stardom Supreme Fight 2026, Kamitani successfully defended her title against Starlight Kid.
+On April 26 at Stardom All Star Grand Queendom 2026, Kamitani lost her title to Sayaka Kurara, ending her reign at 483 days.
+On May 26 at Stardom Nighter in Korakuen, Kamitani teamed with her stablemates to defea Saori Anou, Hazuki, Fuwa-chan, Maika and HANAKO.
+After the match, Kamitani was confronted by her former tag team partner and Queen's Quest stablemate, a returning Utami Hayashishita.

 New Japan Pro Wrestling (2021–present)

 Kamitani (left) with Momo Watanabe (right) after their victory at Wrestle Grand Slam in MetLife Dome on September 4, 2021.

 Kamitani has competed in exhibition matches organized by NJPW in partnership with Stardom.
 On January 5, 2021, at the second night of New Japan Pro-Wrestling (NJPW)'s Wrestle Kingdom 15, she made her first NJPW appearance where she, alongside AZM and Utami Hayashishita, defeated Himeka, Maika and Natsupoi in a dark match.

 At Wrestle Grand Slam in MetLife Dome, Kamitani competed in both nights, first on September 4, 2021, where she teamed up with Momo Watanabe to defeat Lady C and Maika, and on September 5, where she teamed again with Watanabe, this time in a losing effort against Donna Del Mondo's Giulia and Syuri.

-On January 5th, 2022, the second night of Wrestle Kingdom 16, Kamitani teamed with Tam Nakano to defeat Mayu Iwatani and Starlight Kid.
+On January 5, 2022, the second night of Wrestle Kingdom 16, Kamitani teamed with Tam Nakano to defeat Mayu Iwatani and Starlight Kid.

+At Wrestle Kingdom 20 on January 4, 2026, Kamitani faced Syuri in a Winner Takes All match for Syuri's IWGP Women's Championship and Kamitani's Strong Women's Championship.

+Kamitani would lose her title to Syuri, ending her reign after 99 days.